ventus-ag/documentation/content/products/images/custom-images.md

   - *Port*: 22;
   - *Remote*: CIDR;
   - *Remote IP range:* 0.0.0.0/0
-- **Ubuntu Virtual Machine (IP: 185.226.42.187)**, from which we will create custom Image; it was created with the next parameters and with additional Firewall named *for ssh,* configured to allow incoming traffic on port 22,so we can connect to this Virtual Machine remotely from our local server via SSH:
+- **Ubuntu Virtual Machine (IP: 185.226.41.46)**, from which we will create custom Image; it was created with the next parameters and with additional Firewall named *for ssh,* configured to allow incoming traffic on port 22,so we can connect to this Virtual Machine remotely from our local server via SSH:
-  - *Name*: test-2;
+  - *Name*: test-vm;
   - *Flavor*: VC-2;
   - *Image*: ubuntu-server-20.04-LTS-20201111;
-  - *Key pair*: mykey;
+  - *Key pair*: main;
   - *Networks*: public;
   - *Firewalls*: default, for ssh
-  - *Volume size*: 10.
+  - *Volume size*: 50.
 - **CLI User**, created with the following parameters and its RC file has already been loaded:
   - *Name*: test-conn;
   - *Password*: P@sword.